 through the speakers?

-And as far as the screen goes, do know that the latest LED technology can provide for beautifully vivid panels and zero dead pixels resolution.
+And as far as the screen goes, did know that the latest LED technology can provide for beautifully vivid panels and zero dead pixels resolution?

 Step 5: Check for portability and convenience